-- Collaborate with CalHEERS sponsors and partners to evaluate and innovatively improve consumer journeys across all channels with more efficient processes, seamless experiences, and new technology which allows Covered California to quickly test and implement enhancements. - Deploy a new and improved intelligent document verification platform (IDP) leveraging artificial intelligence to validate uploaded consumer documents in real-time and materially reduce manual workstreams in Covered California's Service Center. - Support and stage the transition of our physician provider network service to a new solution developed by IHA/Symphony. - Continue to provide an easy to navigate, integrated eligibility determination, enrollment and retention solution providing consumer-centric product features as quickly as possible to support the delivery of affordable, high-quality healthcare to millions of California consumers. - Continue to improve consumer plan choice and the ability of agents and assisters to support consumer health plan enrollment via the Plan Choice and Assister Portal. - Continue to improve the consumer experience utilizing human centered design, consumer focus group engagement, A|B testing in production, and consumer journey map data-driven initiatives. - Continue to auto-enroll consumers moving from Medi-Cal to Covered California coverage based on income redeterminations (supported by Senate Bill 260) to ensure that marketplace eligible individuals who will lose Medi-Cal coverage following the end of the Public Health Emergency have the option to transition seamlessly to Covered California qualified health plans.
+- Collaborate with CalHEERS sponsors and partners to evaluate and innovatively improve consumer journeys across all channels with more efficient processes, seamless experiences and new technology that allows Covered California to quickly test and implement enhancements. - Deploy an intelligent document verification platform leveraging artificial intelligence to validate uploaded consumer documents in real-time and materially reduce manual workstreams in Covered California's Service Center. - Support and stage the transition of our physician provider network service to a new solution developed by the Integrated Healthcare Association and Symphony. - Continue to provide an easy-to-navigate, integrated eligibility determination, enrollment and retention solution providing consumer-centric product features as quickly as possible to support the delivery of affordable, high-quality health care to millions of California consumers. - Continue to improve consumer plan choice and the ability of agents and assisters to support consumer health plan enrollment via the Plan Choice and Assister Portal. - Continue to improve the consumer experience utilizing human-centered design, consumer focus group engagement, A/B testing in production and consumer journey map data-driven initiatives. - Continue to auto-enroll consumers moving from Medi-Cal to Covered California coverage based on income redeterminations (supported by Senate Bill 260) to ensure that marketplace-eligible individuals who lost Medi-Cal coverage following the end of the public health emergency can transition seamlessly to Covered California health plans.